-The distinction between episodic migraines is based on how often you get migraines.
-Episodic migraines are defined as migraines that occur less than fifteen days out of every 30 days.
+The distinction between episodic migraines depends on how often you get migraines.
+Episodic migraines are migraines that occur less than fifteen days out of every 30 days.
 Chronic migraines occur 15 days or more out of every 30 days.
-Note that this is headache days, not headache attacks, so if you have five migraine attacks lasting three days each, that is considered a chronic migraine.
+Note that this is headache days, not headache attacks.
+For example, you can consider it a chronic migraine if you have five migraine attacks that last three days each.
 Chronic migraines are sometimes called “transformed migraines,” because many people with episodic migraines see them “transform” into chronic migraines.

 How Opioids Increase Transition Risk

 People taking opioids for episodic migraines are about twice as likely to transition to chronic migraines.
-We’re not entirely certain why — remember, we don’t fully understand migraines — but it seems that the mechanism is likely linked to opioid tolerance.
+We’re not entirely certain why, but it seems that the mechanism is likely linked to opioid tolerance.

 Researchers developed a model based on “hyperalgesic priming” to describe the transition to chronic migraines.
-Essentially, when your brain is exposed to opioids, it gets more sensitive to pain and inflammation.
-Minor stimuli that might in the past have been tolerated without creating the cascade effect which triggers migraines, now cause your brain to respond catastrophically and trigger migraines.
+Essentially, when your brain becomes exposed to opioids, it gets more sensitive to pain and inflammation.
+Your brain may have tolerated minor stimuli in the past without causing migraines but over time it can cause a catastrophic response and trigger migraines.

 Consider Drug-Free Migraine Treatment

 The opioid-induced transition to chronic migraine reminds us that drugs come with risks, which are often unpredictable and in some cases can make your condition worse.
-Although there are migraine drugs that aren’t linked to transformed migraines, such as triptans, there are no migraine drugs without risks.
+All migraine drugs have risks, although some such as triptans have no link to transformed migraines.